NVSL/QuadClass-Resources/labs/Laying-Out-The-Board/README.md

 There are few things you should route by hand.
 The most important are the traces between the microcontroller and balun.
 Routing the nets from the microcontroller through the crystal to the associated caps is also a good idea.

 You will also need to autoroute the connection between the antenna and the balun.
 This requires a trick.
-If you try to use the semi-automated "follow me" router, it will not work.
+If you try to use the semi-automated "walkaround obstacles" router, it will not work.
 This is because the width of the trace (50mil) is so wide that connecting it to one pin of the balun puts the edge of the trace too close to the adjacent pin of the balun.
 To avoid this, route as much of the trace as you can at 50mils.
 You should be able to get close enough that the trace mostly-engulfs the balun pin.
 Then select the "ignore obstacles" option for the routing tool and set the diameter manually to something smaller (like 5mil) and complete the last bit.
 The narrower segment should be completely covered by the wider portion of the trace, so it won't make any difference.
+You'll get an warning when you run DRC, but you can 'approve' it.

 Once this is done, in the best case, the autorouter will successfully route your board.
 However, many things can prevent the autorouter from completing successfully.
 If not, you can try hand routing signals that give you trouble.
 If you get badly stuck ask the course staff.